canonical/open-documentation-academy/multipass/macOS.md

 <a href="#heading--install-multipass"><h2 id="heading--install-multipass">Install Multipass</h3></a>

-Multipass is available for Linux, macOs, and Windows.
-To install it on the OS of your choice, please follow the instructions given in this [how-to-guides](https://multipass.run/docs/how-to-guides).
+Multipass is available for Linux, macOS and Windows.
+To install it on the OS of your choice, please follow the instructions given in this [how-to-guides](https://multipass.run/docs/how-to-install-multipass).

 This tutorial gives instructions for using Multipass on macOS.